 For decades, Patterson Harkavy’s attorneys have committed themselves to advancing the public good.
 We have litigated class action cases to uphold the rights of voters, government employees, prisoners, and mentally disabled children, and have represented individuals in cases of wrongful convictions, police misconduct, and governmental discrimination.

 If you think you have been the victim of a civil rights violation, our attorneys can help defend your rights and obtain the audemars piguet replica watches relief you deserve.
 Contact us today to see if we can help.

 A Distinguished Record of Defending the People

-In addition to the work described above, our attorneys have won cases improving state prison conditions, establishing a statewide right to treatment services for troubled youths, and changing the method of electing local officials in many North Carolina communities.
-Our attorneys have regularly prepared amicus briefs on behalf of the North Carolina Chapter of the American Civil Liberties Union (ACLU) and the North Carolina Advocates for Justice on issues including employment discrimination, unlawful drug testing, and unconstitutional searches.
+We have also regularly prepared amicus briefs on behalf of the North Carolina Chapter of the American Civil Liberties Union (ACLU) and the North Carolina Advocates for Justice on issues including employment discrimination, unlawful drug testing, and unconstitutional searches.

 Civil rights violations are particularly difficult to prove, especially in today’s legal climate.
 As a result, we are able to accept only a limited number of these cases.
-If you believe you have suffered serious damage because of a civil rights violation, or are one of a number of people suffering a systemic injustice, please contact us online or call (800) 458-2541.
+IWC Replica Watches If you believe you have suffered serious damage because of a civil rights violation, or are one of a number of people suffering a systemic injustice, please contact us online or call 1 (800) 458-2541.